European Accessibility Act

 Incidentally, Annex VI of the EAA contains specific criteria for assessing the “disproportionate burden”.

-There is also an exception for "content of websites and mobile applications that are considered archives, i.e. whose content will not be updated or revised after June 28, 2025".
-It should be noted that this only applies if the entire offering is no longer updated.
+There is also an exception for “content of websites and mobile applications that are considered archives, i.e. whose content will not be updated or revised after 28 June 2025″.
+It should be noted here that this only applies if the entire offering is no longer updated.

 What needs to be done now and what requirements does the EAA place on websites?

-Now that we know what it is about, who it affects and what penalties are threatened, the important question is: What do you have to do specifically?
-As a result of the EAA, many companies will have to deal with the accessibility of their online offering for the first time and will have to examine it specifically and, if in doubt, improve it.
+Now that we know what it is about, who is affected and what penalties are threatened, the important question is: What do you have to do specifically?
+As a result of the EAA, many companies will have to look at the accessibility of their online offering for the first time and, if in doubt, improve it.

 Tip in advance: You can use the BFSG check to determine whether your website falls under the accessibility regulations or not.
 It checks some of the points mentioned here.